 What happens during a nasoendoscopy?

 During the test you may be asked to perform several movements.
 These may include puffing out your cheeks, talking, swallowing some coloured water or poking out your tongue.
-These movements help the doctor or nurse to make a proper assessment for any abnormalities in your nose, throat or voice box.
+These can make it easier to spot some types of abnormalities in the nose, throat, or voice box.

-The doctor or nurse may take one or more small samples (biopsies) of parts of the inside lining of the nose, throat or voice box - depending on why the test is done and what they see.
-This is not painful.
-The biopsy samples are sent to the laboratory for testing and to look at under the microscope.
-The endoscope is then gently pulled out.
+Sometimes, the clinician may take one or more small samples (biopsies) of parts of the inside lining of the nose, throat or voice box - depending on why the test is done and what they see.

 What preparation do I need to do?